JanneSuotsalo/trailhead.me/README.md

   - Personal feed with posts from followers
   - Global feed with all posts
   - Trending tags and locations in the sidebar
+- Collections
+  - Posts can be grouped into collections
+  - Any user can create collections from any posts
 - Search
   - Searches for users, tags & locations
   - Can be filtered to search only one type